fhiso/basic-concepts/triples-discovery.md

 [RDF/XML], and despite its excessive verbosity, this format remains popular for compatibility with older datasets and applications.
-A more modern format is [Turtle] which is defined to be easily written and read by a human.
+A more modern format is [Turtle] which is defined to be easily written and read by a human; it is a superset of N-Triples, though not as trivial to parse.
 Many RDF frameworks support these as well as N-Triples, and can convert between formats.

 A *conformant* server *may* make information about *terms* available in other RDF formats too.
-If a server does so, it *should* provide the same information in these other RDF formats as it provides is N-Triples, and *must* ensure that the information made available in any other supported RDF formats includes the required triples, as given in §4.
+If a server does so, it *should* provide the same information in these other RDF formats as it provides is N-Triples, and *must* ensure that the information made available in any other supported RDF formats includes the *required triples*, as given in {§required-triples}.
 A *conformant* server *must not* only make information available in an RDF format other than N-Triples.

 A *conformant* application *may* request data in other RDF formats, and *may* request these formats in preference to or before N-Triples, but